 At Innovative Literacy, creative education is our goal.
 Our philosophy, or vision, is to make literacy more interesting with by incorporating creative writing prompts and educational videos.
 If the students are bored, then they won’t pay attention.
 If they don’t pay attention, they won’t learn as much.
-Our goal is to assist teachers in creating materials for teachers to use to help teach reading, writing, and vocabulary, whether by using short videos on root words or extended writing assignments which will take months.
+Our goal is to assist teachers by creating materials for teachers to use to help teach reading, writing, and vocabulary, whether by using short videos on root words or extended writing assignments which will take months.

 Provide Teacher Materials

 One of the best ways for students to learn is by having them do something meaningful.
 One way I have done this was by having my ESL (English as a Second Language) middle school students write a novelette.
-While many of them only finished with a short story, some finished with novellas.
+While some of them only finished with a short story, others finished with novellas.
 If you are looking for a rewarding project to have the students complete, the Magic Mirror Prompts is definitely something you should consider.

 If you are looking for something less time consuming, you can try the videos.
 Students these days are addicted to watching videos.
 Teachers might as well take advantage of this by having them watch the root word videos.
 To fully maximize their impact on student learning, I would suggest these videos be combined with Edpuzzle or Kahoot!.
 They are perfect to introduce the root words which will help students develop vocabulary.
 I have personally used them as Bellringer activities while I am checking for student absences.